AechPro/rl-utilities/README.md

 - **QuantileHead**: Quantile head for quantile regression
 - **FocalLoss**: Implementation of focal loss for imbalanced categorical datasets
 - **QuantileLoss**: Loss function for quantile regression
+- **QuantileDistribution**: A torch Distribution object for representing and sampling from learned quantile distributions.
+Uses approximations of log-probabilities and entropy.

 ### **Neural Network Factories**
 - **build_ffnn_model**: Factory function for creating feedforward neural networks